 Geology Relief and Drainage

 Asunafo North Municipal Assembly lies within the central part of the forest-dissected plateau of the physiographic Region of Ghana.
-There are different types of rocks in the district; these include the pre-cambrian Birrimian and Taruwaian Formations.
+There are different types of rocks in the municipality; these include the pre-cambrian Birrimian and Taruwaian Formations.
 The Municipality has a gently rolling landscape ranging between 500 feet and a little over 1000 feet (above sea level).
 The topography is more rugged towards the North-Eastern (Mim Area) and south–Western (Abuom).
-There are two main rivers among several other smaller streams in the district.
-The major Rivers in the District are Rivers Goa and Ayum.
+There are two main rivers among several other smaller streams.
+The major Rivers in t are Rivers Goa and Ayum.

 Asunafo North Municipal Assembly experiences the Wet-Semi-equatorial type of climate; the principal characteristics are discussed under Temperature, Rainfall and Relative Humidity

-The temperature of the District is uniformly high all year round with the hottest month being March where about 30◦c have ever been recorded.
-The mean monthly temperature for the District is about 25.5◦c.
+The temperature is uniformly high all year round with the hottest month being March where about 30◦c have ever been recorded.
+The mean monthly temperature is about 25.5◦c.

 The relative humidity of the district is highest on the wet season ranging between 75%-80% while the dry season gives the lowest range between 20-55%.